This is the section of the MiddleAge.org Website that almost never was.

 Are you confused yet?
 If not, read on…you might be. ;o)

-In October 2014, the Stanford Center on Longevity released a statement titled “A Consensus on the Brain Training Industry from the Scientific Community” which basically claimed that brain-training was of little or no value.
+In October 2014, the Stanford Center on Longevity titled “A Consensus on the Brain Training Industry from the Scientific Community” which basically claimed that brain-training was of little or no value.
 In response, however, an open letter signed by well over 100 neuroscientists, psychologists, and other experts in the field of neural plasticity was sent to Stanford.

 In that letter, they wrote: